tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 enormously extensible with an ecosystem of fun and powerful plugins contributed and maintained by the Pry community.

-There's really no substitute for spending a few minutes playing around in a Pry shell to explore the conveniences and utility it offers, so if you haven't gotten hands-on with Pry, I would definitely recommend doing so.
+All that said, there's really no substitute for spending a few minutes playing around in a Pry shell to explore the conveniences and utility it offers, so if you haven't gotten hands-on with Pry, I would definitely recommend doing so.

 At this point, I'm going to assume you're sold on Pry (if you weren't already), and move on to the focus of this article, Pry plugins.